 This article in the “How VPNs Work” series describes how symmetric-key encryption works.
 If you’re already lost, don’t panic!
-This series of articles is written to explain the concepts and methods behind VPNs without requiring a deep dive into the mathematics that powers them.
+This series of articles explains the concepts and methods behind VPNs without requiring a deep dive into the mathematics that powers them.

-If you’re completely new to the concept of VPNs, check out this introduction.
-If you already know a little about the how VPNs work and want to know a little more, this series is for you.
-Each article addresses one aspect of the means by which a VPN helps to secure data by telling a story which serves as a metaphor of the logical mechanisms involved.
-These stories involve two people, Adam and Burt, trying to keep a secret and a third person, Cesar, trying to nefariously discover their secret.
-Since VPNs have no perfect physical world equivalent, there may be some elements that stretch the bounds of credibility (for example, Cesar has access to a duplicator ray).
-Remember, it’s just a story….
+If you’re entirely new to the concept of VPNs, check out this introduction.
+If you already know a little about how VPNs work and want to know a little more, this series is for you.
+Each article addresses one aspect of how a VPN helps secure data by telling a story that serves as a metaphor for the logical mechanisms involved.
+These stories involve Adam and Burt trying to keep a secret and a third person, Cesar, trying to discover their secret nefariously.
+Since VPNs have no perfect physical world equivalent, some elements may stretch the bounds of credibility (for example, Cesar has access to a duplicator ray).
+Remember, it’s just a story…

-Each article also has expandable sections (indicated with the gear icon) which contain a slightly more in-depth explanation that is somewhat more technical but still avoids getting too lost in the mathematics.
-These sections tie the events of the story a little more to the components or steps of encryption or authentication but are not required to get a basic understanding of the topic.
+Each article also has expandable sections (indicated with the gear icon), which contain a slightly more in-depth explanation that is somewhat more technical but still avoids getting too lost in mathematics.
+These sections tie the story’s events a little more to the components or steps of encryption or authentication but are not required to get a basic understanding of the topic.

 Basic Symmetric-Key Encryption